Roman von Ungern-Sternberg: Russian Civil War

-Restoration of independence of Outer Mongolia
+Restoration of Outer Mongolian independence

-After Kolchak's defeat at the hands of the Red Army and the subsequent decision of Japan to withdraw its expeditionary troops from the Transbaikal, Semyonov, unable to withstand the pressure of Bolshevik forces, planned a retreat to Manchuria.
+After Kolchak's defeat by the Reds and Japan's subsequent decision to withdraw its expeditionary troops from the Transbaikal, Semyonov, unable to withstand the pressure of Bolshevik forces, planned a retreat to Manchuria.
+Ungern saw it as an opportunity to implement his monarchist plan.
+The ACD was then approximately 1,500 men, mostly Russian but with Cossacks, Buryat, Chinese and a few Japanese, all under Russian command, with rifles, machine guns and four artillery pieces.

-Ungern, however, saw it as an opportunity to implement his monarchist plan.
-On 7 August 1920, he broke his allegiance to Semyonov and transformed his Asiatic Cavalry Division into a guerrilla detachment.
-Ungern's troops started to move towards the border of Outer Mongolia, crossed the northern border of Outer Mongolia on 1 October 1920 and moved southwest.
-Having crossed the Mongolian border, Ungern moved westwards to the Mongolian capital of Urga (officially Niislel Khuree, now Ulaanbaatar), where he entered into negotiations with Chinese occupying forces.
-All of his demands, including the disarmament of the Chinese troops, were rejected.
+Ungern drove them mercilessly in training, maintaining even stricter discipline than he had previously.
+Minor offences were punished by lashings with bamboo.
+Soldiers committing more serious violations were usually executed.
+On 7 August 1920, he broke his allegiance to Semyonov and transformed the ACD into a guerrilla detachment.
+After crossing the Outer Mongolian border on 1 October, they moved southwest, then moved westwards to the Mongolian capital of Urga (officially Niislel Khuree, now Ulaanbaatar).
+There, he entered into negotiations with Chinese occupying forces.
+All of his demands, including the disarmament of Chinese troops, were rejected.

 On 26–27 October and again on 2–4 November 1920, Ungern's troops assaulted Urga but suffered disastrous losses.
 After the defeat, his forces retreated to the upper currents of the Kherlen River, in Setsen-Khan Aimag, a district ruled by princes with the title Setsen Khan, in eastern Outer Mongolia.
 He was supported by Mongols who sought independence from Chinese occupation, especially the spiritual and secular leader of Mongols, the Bogd Khan, who secretly sent Ungern his blessing for expelling Chinese from Mongolia.